MicrosoftDocs/power-automate-docs/articles/environments-overview-admin.md

 ##### Can I migrate a Microsoft Flow in my U.S. environment, to a Europe environment?
 No, flows cannot be moved between environments.
 Recreate the flow in the different environment.

-##### Which license includes the common data model?
+##### Which license includes the common data service?
-Office 365 Business Premium (Plan P2) includes the common data model, which includes the database for storage.
+Only Microsoft PowerApps Plan 2 includes rights to create databases with the common data service.
+However, all paid plans (Microsoft Flow plans 1 and 2, and Microsoft PowerApps plans 1 and 2) have the rights to use the common data service.

-##### Can the common data model be used outside of an environment?
+##### Can the common data service be used outside of an environment?
-No. The common data model requires an environment.
+No. The common data service requires an environment.

 ##### What regions include Microsoft Flow?
-Microsoft Flow supports all the same regions that Office 365 supports.
-Microsoft does not publicly advertise all datacenters, but the [Office 365 datacenter map](http://o365datacentermap.azurewebsites.net/) provides more information.
+Microsoft Flow supports most of the regions that Office 365 supports, see [the regions overview](regions-overview.md) for more details.

 ##### What is needed to create my own custom environment?
-Office 365 Business (Plan P1) and Office 365 Business Premium (Plan P2) license users can create their own environments, in addition to the default environment.
-Other Office 365 licenses, such as Free, cannot create their own environments.
+All users with the Microsoft Flow Plan 2 license can create their own environments, in addition to the default environment.
+All Microsoft Flow users, including Office 365 and Free, can use the environments created by Plan 2 administrators, but they cannot create their own environments.

-You also need to be an Administrator to create the environments in the administrator center.